 Millie: Hey, Boo!
-Thanks for meeting me for tea.
+Thanks for meeting me for an outdoor visit.
+Love your mask!
 You know how I love that cinnamon, nutmeg, ginger and pumpkin time of year.

 Boo: I do, indeed.
 Always cracks me up when you break out the scarves even on those days when it’s 65 degrees.